DataDog/documentation/content/en/developers/dogstatsd/_index.md

 DogStatsD accepts [custom metrics][4], [events][5], and [Service Checks][6] over UDP and periodically aggregates and forwards them to Datadog.

 Because it uses UDP, your application can send metrics to DogStatsD and resume its work without waiting for a response.
-If DogStatsD ever becomes unavailable, your application won't skip a beat.
+If DogStatsD ever becomes unavailable, your application won't experience an interruption.

 {{< img src="developers/metrics/dogstatsd_metrics_submission/dogstatsd.png" alt="dogstatsd"  responsive="true" >}}